 zucchini blossom end rot brown end on zucchini squash

-Blossom end rot can be super frustrating, especially because the fruit was ripening up and looking good before the end turned brown and mushy
+Blossom end rot can be super frustrating, especially because the zucchini or squash was ripening up and looking good before the end turned brown and mushy

 So What Causes Blossom End Rot Anyway?